Welcome Home, Soldier

 “Clark?” asked a concerned Jimmy after he had ran up to him.
-“Are you OK?”
+“Are you okay?”

 “Yes, Jimmy.
-I’m OK,” answered Clark, relieved.
+I’m all right,” answered Clark, relieved.
 “Go ahead and set up your gear.
 I’ll be right back.”

 [(*) Editor’s note: See “The Specter of War,” DC Comics Presents #42 (February, 1982).]